tulios/mappersmith/README.md

 })
 ```

+__Mappersmith supports Promises, check how to enable in a section bellow__

 #### Success callback arguments

 The success callback will receive two arguments: the _first one_ will be `data`, returned by your API; and the _second one_ will be a `stats` object.
 The stats object hold information of the request, like the elapsed time between your call and callback execution.